 It would more than double the financial cost, require a much more complex support plan and demand a world record aspirant capable of withstanding significantly longer periods of exposure underwater at great depth.

 Commercial divers ascend and descend using diving bells.
 During this time they are resting and protected from the extremes of temperature and immersion.
 When exiting the diving bell at depth, a commercial diver benefits from a hot-water heated suit.
 In contrast, a scuba diver would have to deal with the extreme cold and would enjoy no true rest period for the duration of the dive.

 “Bounce’ dive attempts (plummet and pray) minimize the time that the diver spends at depth.
 The majority of the dive is spent decompressing in relatively shallow, warmer, water.
 To greatly extended descent times; and we are talking an extension from 12 minutes to 6-7 hours, would probably not be survivable using even the most cutting-edge drysuits and self-contained suit heating systems (even if such systems could survive/operate at the depths considered).

 If further scuba world depth record attempts remain focused on ‘conquering the human factor’, rather than finding a means to apply or expand known science, then I believe they are flawed.
-I will retract that belief on the occasion that a diver is proved to have sufficient genetic deviation as to be reasonably immune to extreme depth hyperbaric physiological maladies.
+I will reconsider that belief on the occasion that a diver is proven to have sufficient genetic deviation to be reasonably immune to extreme-depth hyperbaric physiological maladies.

 At this time, I am a firm believer that progressing the scuba world depth record is a matter of known science/technology, not the human factor.
 ‘Plummet and pray‘ is the antithesis solution.
 Nobody wants to commit to making a 6-7 hour descent yet.